-Neighbourhood Plans - A plan prepared by a Parish Council or Neighbourhood forum for a particular neighbourhood area.
+Neighbourhood Plan - A plan prepared by a Parish Council or Neighbourhood forum for a particular neighbourhood area.
 The government introduced the community right to do neighbourhood planning through the Localism Act.
-A plan prepared by a Parish Council or Neighbourhood Forum for a particular neighbourhood area (made under the Planning and Compulsory Purchase Act 2004).

 Notable Species - This term is used to collectively cover species of various conservation status' or levels of legal protection.
-It encompasses those that receive statutory protection, including those listed on Schedule 2 and 5 of the Conservation of Habitats and Species Regulations 2010_2017, Schedule 5 and 8 of the Wildlife and Countryside Act 1981, as amended, and Protection of Badgers Act 1992.
+It encompasses those that receive statutory protection, including those listed on Schedule 2 and 5 of the Conservation of Habitats and Species Regulations 2017, Schedule 5 and 8 of the Wildlife and Countryside Act 1981, as amended, and Protection of Badgers Act 1992.
 Species listed as being of 'Principal Importance' under Section 41 of Natural Environment and Rural Communities (NERC) Act 2004 and those listed as Priority Species or Species of Conservation Concern under the Local Biodiversity Action Plan.
-It also encompasses Birds of Conservation Concern Red and Amber List, as well as those listed on UK Red Lists/Red Data Book as Nationally Scarce and Nationally Rare.
+It also encompasses Birds of Conservation Concern Concern Red and Amber List, as well as those listed on UK Red Lists/Red Data Book as Nationally Scarce and Nationally Rare.